Lapins is a large dark red juicy cherry with a mild sweet/sharp flavour, and will appeal to those who like cherries but prefer a milder flavour.

 For UK growers, the main requirement is to make sure it is planted in a sheltered spot in full sun.

-Lapins was developed by Dr. Charles Lapins of the Summerland research station in British Columbia, Canada, and released in 1984.
+Lapins was developed by Dr. Charles Lapins of the Summerland research station in British Columbia, Canada during the 1960s and 1970s, and released in 1984.
 It is sometimes known as Cherokee.
-It was developed from Van x Stella.
+It was developed from Van x Stella, in the same breeding programme that also led to Sunburst (also Van x Stella).

 All our trees are grown in the UK.